 Back in 2010, Hal Finney mentioned the importance of second-level solutions for Bitcoin scalability.
 Also, long before it became a problem, Hal was pondering how to avoid the negative impact of mining on the environment.
 “Thinking about how to reduce CO2 emissions from a widespread Bitcoin implementation,” Finney wrote on Twitter in 2009.
 A few years later, he reflected on taxation, relying on his study of IRS documents: “I acquired most of my coins by mining.
 This has no analogy with currency (unless you’re counterfeiting) so I intend to treat Bitcoins as precious metals and declare my profits as capital gains,” he wrote on Bitcointalk in 2013.

-Andy Greenberg’s article “Nakamoto's Neighbor: My Hunt For Bitcoin’s Creator Led To A Paralyzed Crypto Genius” was published in Forbes in March 2014.
-Greenberg decided to conduct his own investigation after a sensational story about a new "true Satoshi."
-A couple of weeks before Greenberg's article was published, Newsweek called Dorian Satoshi Nakamoto to be the creator of Bitcoin.
+Andy Greenberg’s article “Nakamoto's Neighbor: My Hunt For Bitcoin’s Creator Led To A Paralyzed Crypto Genius” was published in Forbes in March, 2014.
+Greenberg decided to conduct his own investigation after a sensational story about a new “true Satoshi” appeared.
+A couple of weeks before Greenberg's article was published, Newsweek named Dorian Satoshi Nakamoto as the creator of Bitcoin.
 He was a US citizen of Japanese descent.
-It soon became clear that Dorian had not even heard of Bitcoin and subsequently had to go to the police to avoid annoying persecution of journalists.
+It soon became clear that Dorian had not even heard of Bitcoin and, subsequently, had to go to the police to avoid the annoying persecution of journalists.

-At the time of the interview, Finney could only answer questions with his eyes.
+At the time of the interview, Finney could answer questions only with his eyes.
 He had a special apparatus that, using a computer program, tracked eye movements and synthesized speech.
 The disease had progressed so much, however, that by that time, the eye muscles had also been affected.
-As a result, Greenberg asked questions that suggested yes/no answers: if Finney raised his eyes and eyebrows, it was a “yes,” and if he glanced downward, a “no.” Greenberg came to Finney’s home due to the fact that he lived for about ten years in Temple City, the town where Newsweek discovered Dorian Nakamoto, and their houses were located an eight-minute drive away.
-Greenberg reports that he received an e-mail with this information from a long-time member of the cryptographic community who wished to remain anonymous.
+As a result, Greenberg asked questions that suggested yes/no answers: if Finney raised his eyes and eyebrows, it was a “yes,” and if he glanced downward, a “no.” Greenberg came to Finney’s home due to the fact that he had lived for about ten years in Temple City, the town where Newsweek discovered Dorian Nakamoto, and their houses were located an eight-minute drive from each other.
+Greenberg reports that he received an e-mail with this information from a long-time member of the cryptographic community, who wished to remain anonymous.
 And it happened just a few hours after Newsweek had published its investigation.

 Theories went so far that Finney invented Bitcoin himself and simply used the name of his neighbour as a pseudonym.
 “Dorian probably could’ve been a drop,” as written by a Reddit user.

-Greenberg admits that his own investigation seemed to point to either Finney’s involvement in the creation of Bitcoin or to be one of the most improbable coincidences he’d ever encountered.
-He also gave samples of Hal’s writing to the Juola & Associates writing analysis consultancy and, according to the results, Finney’s language patterns were similar to the Bitcoin white paper style more than many similar analyses of previous candidates.
-“So, it seems to me that you may have found the real Satoshi Nakamoto,” wrote the chief scientist of Juola & Associates John Noecker in an e-mail to Greenberg (later, comparing the examples of Satoshi’s emails sent to Finney, the researchers concluded that the white paper style corresponded to the style of Satoshi’s messages and differed from Finney’s language).
+Greenberg admits that his own investigation seemed to point to “either Finney’s involvement in the creation of Bitcoin or one of the most improbable coincidences” he’d ever encountered.
+He also gave samples of Hal’s writing to the Juola & Associates writing analysis consultancy and, according to the results, Finney’s language patterns were more similar to the Bitcoin white paper style than many analyses of previous candidates.
+“So, it seems to me that you may have found the real Satoshi Nakamoto,” wrote the chief scientist of Juola & Associates, John Noecker, in an e-mail to Greenberg (later, comparing the examples of Satoshi’s emails sent to Finney, the researchers concluded that the white paper style corresponded to the style of Satoshi’s messages and differed from Finney’s language).

 Finney himself said that when talking to Satoshi by email, he thought he “was dealing with a young man of Japanese ancestry who was very smart and sincere.”

-Finney (like the President of the Alcor Life Extension Foundation, Max More) was part of the Extropian movement, a futuristic theory, according to which, the development of science and technology at some point will lead to eternal life.
+Finney (like the President of the Alcor Life Extension Foundation, Max More) was part of the Extropianism, a futuristic theory, according to which, the development of science and technology, at some point, will lead to eternal life.
 So Finney and his wife made the decision to cryopreserve their bodies after death.